-The obtained theoretical estimate Eq.
-(16) is in good agreement with the maximum updraft velocities observed in typhoons and tornadoes (e.g. Smith, 1997).
-The value of w{max} , Eq.
-(16), exceeds the global mean upward velocity $w{\overline{E}}$, Eq.
-(15), which is sta-
+The obtained theoretical estimate (16) is in good agreement with the maximum updraft velocities observed in typhoons and tornadoes (e.g., Smith (1997)).
+The value of w{max} (16) exceeds the global mean upward velocity $w{\overline{E}}$

-- 15 tionarily maintained by the global mean evaporation \overline{E} at the expense of solar energy absorbed by the Earth's surface, by 2×10^4 times.
-Such velocities can be attained if only there is a horizontal influx of water vapor and heat into the considered local area where the air masses ascend, from an adjacent area which is 2×10^4 times larger, i.e. from a distance one hundred of times larger than the linear size of the tornado. - 20 Movement of air masses under the action of the evaporative force follow closed trajectories, which have to include areas of ascending, descending and horizontal motion.
-The vertical pressure difference Δp_z associated with the evaporative force is equal to $\Delta p_z \approx p{H_2O} \approx 2 \times 10^2 p_s$, where $p_s = 10^5$ Pa is atmospheric pressure at the Earth's surface.
-The value of Δp_z , a few per cent of standard atmospheric pressure, should give - the scale of atmospheric pressure changes at the sea level in cyclones and anticyclones; this agrees well with observations.
-Given that the scale length r of the areas with consistent barometric gradient does not exceed several thousand kilometers, at $r \approx 2 \times 10^3$ km the horizontal barometric gradient is estimated as $\partial p / \partial \times \sim \Delta p_z / r \sim 1$ Pa km-1.
+(15), which is stationarily maintained by the global mean evaporation \overline{E} at the expense of solar energy absorbed by the Earth's surface, by 2×10^4 times.
+Such velocities can be attained if only there is a horizontal influx of water vapor and heat into the considered local area where the air masses ascend, from an adjacent area which is 2×10^4 times larger, i.e. from a distance one hundred of times larger than the linear size of the tornado.

+Movement of air masses under the action of the evaporation force follow closed trajectories, which have to include areas of ascending, descending and horizontal motion.
+The vertical pressure difference Δp_z associated with the evaporation force is equal to $\Delta p_z \approx p{\rm H_2O} \approx 2 \times 10^{-2} p_s$, where $p_s = 10^5$ Pa is atmospheric pressure at the Earth's surface.
+The value of Δp_z , a few per cent of standard atmospheric pressure, should give the scale of atmospheric pressure changes at the sea level in cyclones and anticyclones; this agrees well with observations.
+Given that the scale length r of the areas with consistent barometric gradient does not exceed several thousand kilometers, at $r \approx 2 \times 10^3$ km the horizontal barometric gradient is estimated as $dp/dx \sim \Delta p_z/r \sim 1$ Pa km-1.
 Again, this theoretical estimate agrees well with characteristic magnitude of horizontal pressure gradients observed on Earth.